 A direct-network installation combines deployment and installation into one seamless operation.
-Like a standard-network deployment, a direct-network installation uses either a Network Deployment Diskette or a Network Deployment CD to begin the operation and select the desired base map and driver map.
+Like a standard-network deployment, a direct-network installation uses either a Network Deployment CD or a Network Deployment Disc (CD or DVD) to begin the operation and select the desired base map and driver map.
 However, the similarities stop there:

 - As soon as the base map and driver map are selected, the person controlling the installation is immediately presented the installation menus and defines the image to be installed.
 This allows all operator intervention to be performed up front before any modules are copied. - 2.
-After the menu selections heave been made to define the image, a temporary network-staging folder is created on the network.
+After the menu selections have been made to define the image, a temporary network-staging folder is created on the network.
 Only those modules required to control the installation are unpacked to this folder. - 3.
 All remaining modules that make up the defined image content are unpacked directly to the target computer C partition.
-Optionally, if client-side recovery is desired, and the base-map settings are set correctly, the complete Smart Image (or only those files required to recreate the image being installed) can be copied to the service partition. - 4.
-Depending on the type of image being installed, either a complete Windows setup or a Sysprep mini-setup operation begins. - 5.
-Upon the successful completion of the operating-system setup, the setup process begins for each application program that was deployed as a module.
-The installation order is determined by a combination of the following: - The hooks and slots defined in the Options tab of attributes associated with the module - The Install Order tab of the base-map Settings window
+Optionally, if console-side recovery is desired, and the base-map settings are set correctly, the complete Smart Image (or only those files required to recreate the image being installed) can be copied to the service partition. - 4.
+Depending on the type of image being installed, either a complete Windows setup or a Sysprep mini-setup operation begins.